Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/home.md

 # Introduction: Turing and the Zebra's Stripes

-Our story begins with an likely character: Alan Turing.
+Our story begins with an unlikely character: Alan Turing.
 If you have heard of Turing, then you might be surprised as to why he would appear in a course on biological modeling.

 [![image-center](../assets/images/600px/alan_turing_npg_cc.jpg){: .align-center}](../assets/images/alan_turing_npg_cc.jpg)
 Alan Turing in 1951. © National Portrait Gallery, London.